No Place Like Home

 Under NPLH Program, counties may apply for funding solely or jointly with development sponsor(s).
-Riverside County intends to collaborate with qualified developer(s) with relevant experience in affordable housing development, serving special needs populations, property management and asset management.
+Riverside County intends to collaborate with qualified developer(s) with relevant experience in affordable housing development, permanent supportive housing, serving special needs populations, multi-family property management and asset management.

 Marcus Cannon, 951-715-5050 and MCannon@ruhealth.org

-NPLH funds shall be used to finance capital costs of units in rental housing developments, including acquisition, design, construction or rehabilitation costs associated with the rental housing community along with capitalized operating subsidy reserves.
+NPLH funds are used to finance capital costs of units in rental housing developments, including acquisition, design, construction or rehabilitation costs associated with the rental housing community along with capitalized operating subsidy reserves.

 Key features of the program include: